justincun/DSC/README.md

-# Data Analysis and Visualization on COVID-19
+# Data Science and Machine Learning Projects
-This is a data science project using Python3 in Jupyter Notebooks.
-Majority of libraries used include pandas, plotly, matplotlib, and keras.
+This is a repository of working projects from Jupyter Notebooks on data analysis and machine learning/AI.